Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 16. How many Magic cards are there?

-As of this writing, there's more than fifteen thousand, and the number is always increasing.
+As of this writing, there are more than fifteen thousand, and the number is always increasing.
 If you count reprints and alternate artwork renditions, it's even higher.

 17. How many cards can I place in a deck?